elenavanengelenmaslova/elenavanengelenmaslova.github.io/training.markdown

 - **Intensive Kotlin Basics Training**: A fast-paced course, typically conducted over two days, designed to get your team up to speed with Kotlin fundamentals.
 - **Bite-Size Kotlin Sessions**: 4-hour weekly sessions, typically conducted over 3 months, designed for Kotlin teams who wish to learn incrementally and apply new concepts directly to their work as they progress.
 - **Kotlin Crash Course**: A comprehensive training program based on my book.
 This course guides developers from basics to advanced Kotlin concepts and can be conducted as an intensive week-long program or at a slower pace over an extended period.
+- **Kotlin on AWS Lambda**: A hands-on session for developers with an **intermediate level of Kotlin**.
+This course focuses on building Kotlin applications on AWS Lambda with different types of triggers, configuring infrastructure around these triggers, handling function outputs, and integrating with other AWS services.
+- **Kotlin on Azure Functions**: Designed for developers with an **intermediate level of Kotlin**, this training covers building Kotlin applications on Azure Functions.
+It explores different function triggers, setting up the necessary infrastructure, handling function outputs, and integrating with various Azure services.

 ---